Design for Manufacturability: 10 Rules for Cost-Effective CNC Parts

 Rule 9: Provide Adequate Tool Access

-If your design requires reaching 3” deep with a 0.25” tool (12:1 ratio), expect problems and cost.
+Standard tool reach runs 3-4x tool diameter without requiring special long-reach tooling.
+If your design requires reaching 3” deep with a 0.25” tool (a 12:1 ratio), expect problems and significant cost increases.

 Rule 10: Consider Material Machinability